-The tenant will pay their portion of the rent directly to you.
-The amount paid by the tenant is based upon the family’s income.
-HASCO will pay the balance of the total rent by Direct Deposit.
-Direct Deposits are generally available on the second working day of each month through our Partner Portal.
-Please ask our housing staff for more information.
+The tenant will pay their portion of the rent directly to the landlord.
+HASCO will pay the balance of the total rent by direct deposit.
+Direct Deposits are made into the landlord’s account on the first working day of the month.
+Direct deposit statements are generally available on the second working day of each month through HASCO’s Partner Portal.

 How can the lease be terminated?